solygambas/next-projects/README.md

 Check out our [**collection of articles**](https://www.onbusinessplan.com/) for those beginning their web development journey.
 Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

+## Share Your Insights

+We want to hear from you!
+Help us tailor our content to better meet your needs by participating in our brief survey.
+Your feedback is invaluable in guiding us to create the most relevant and useful resources for developers and freelancers. [**Take the survey here**](https://forms.gle/sSWJ4uAcTdFJu6W76).

 ## <a name="nextevents"></a> 1) NextEvents

 A social networking site using Next.js, MongoDB and Firebase.